 If cancer involves the lymph nodes in the chest, pressure may trigger an unexplained cough, shortness of breath, or problems in blood flow to and from the heart.

-About a third of patients have other nonspecific symptoms, including fatigue, poor appetite, itching, or rash.
+About a third of patients have other nonspecific symptoms, including fatigue (tiredness), poor appetite, itching, or a rash.
 Unexplained fever, night sweats, and weight loss are also common.
+Many patients have no other symptoms at all.

 One of the things doctors might look for if they suspect lymphoma is enlargement of the lymph nodes.
-They may first try to treat swollen lymph nodes with antibiotics, because infections are the most common cause of swollen lymph nodes.
+They may first try to treat swollen lymph nodes with antibiotics, because infections are the most common cause of this.

-But if the lymph nodes remain swollen, a child may be referred to an oncologist (cancer doctor), who might recommend imaging studies and a biopsy (tissue sample) of the lymph nodes.
+But if the lymph nodes stay swollen, a child may be referred to an oncologist (cancer doctor), who might recommend imaging studies and a biopsy (tissue sample) of the lymph nodes.

 During a biopsy, a tiny bit of tissue is removed from the body and sent out to a laboratory for analysis.
 If Hodgkin lymphoma is suspected, one of these biopsies may be done: